elisa-tech/wg-lfscs/lfcs-intern/ebpf-tools.md

 > An eBPF program is attached to a designated code path in the Kernel.
 When a code path is traversed, any attached eBPF programs are executed.

 The main use of BPF are networking, observability and security.
+These same use cases may be found to be particularly relevant for safety-critical systems as well.

 In this introduction, we will focus on the main use of the BPF subsystem.